-Task 2: The action of solid cleaning substances on tarnished copper
+Task 2: The action of solid cleaning substances on tarnished copper cleaned in task 1?

 Q 1.
-After two-three days, did you observe any change in the surface of the copper object you cleaned in task 1?
+After two-three days, did you observe any change in the surface of the copper object you

 Approach for Tasks 2-4: Here we recommend a list of substances that are commonly used for cleaning: vinegar, lemon juice, baking soda/powder, coal ash, wood ash, detergent powder for utensils, common salt, curd and tamarind (imli) juice.
 Small saucers/plates/test tubes/watch glass can be used to hold the cleaning substances.
 The list includes acidic, basic and neutral substances.
 Teachers may arrange the substances as per their availability.
 It will be helpful if at least four to five substances (containing at least one acidic, basic, and neutral substance) are used in the tasks.
-The typical composition of the substances mentioned above is given in Appendix A. For rubbing the surfaces, use an old tooth brush that has been discarded.
+The typical composition of the substances mentioned above is given in Appendix A. For rubbing the surfaces, used tooth brushes can be used.